-How to Keep Squirrels Out of Your GardenHumane ways to keep squirrels from wreaking havoc in your garden
+Ways to Keep Squirrels Out of Your GardenHumane solutions to prevent squirrel damage in your garden

 Photo by: BBA Photography / Shutterstock.

 Are there small, shallow holes dug in your garden beds?
 Do you find fruits and vegetables that are half eaten?
 Have your freshly planted bulbs been dug up?
-If you answered yes to any (or all) of these, it’s probably the result of squirrels.
+If you answered yes to any (or all) of these, it’s probably squirrel damage.
 Their rummaging is in full swing in fall when they’re prepping for winter.
-In spring, they’ll be back, making the most of tender, new growth and ripening fruit when nuts and seeds are limited.
+They'll be back in spring, making the most of new growth and ripening fruit when nuts and seeds are limited.

-While many of us enjoy watching squirrels, they can be a serious garden problem, cause extensive damage, and terrorize bird feeders.
+While many of us enjoy watching squirrels, they can be a serious garden problem, causing extensive damage and terrorizing bird feeders.
 If you are looking for ways to keep them out of your garden, here are some humane solutions to try:

-- Chase them off.
-Most dogs love to chase squirrels.
+- Get a dog or cat.
+Most dogs (and even some cats) love to chase squirrels.
 Put them on squirrel patrol and let them scare the squirrels away.

 - Employ natural predators.
 Use a squirrel’s natural predators to your advantage by attracting hawks or owls by placing raptor perches or owl nests nearby.
 However, this approach is not recommended if you have small animals in the yard that you’d like to keep there.

 - Use companion plants.
-Discourage squirrels by surrounding or inter-planting with varieties that they turn their noses up to, like nasturtiums, marigolds, mint, or mustard.
-You can also try crown imperial bulbs (Fritillaria), but it is recommended that you plant these far away from inhabited areas such as patios or porches due to their strong skunk-like smell.
+Discourage squirrels by surrounding or inter-planting with varieties that they turn their noses up to, like mint, marigolds, nasturtiums, or mustard.
+You can also try crown imperial bulbs (Fritillaria), but it is recommended that you plant these far away from inhabited areas such as patios or porches because of their strong skunk-like smell.

 - Cover the ground.
-Squirrels don’t particularly like the feel of mulch under their feet, so add it to garden beds and especially over newly planted bulbs to help disguise the scent of the fresh bulbs.
+Squirrels don’t particularly like the feel of mulch (especially gravel) under their feet, so add it to garden beds.
+When used over newly planted bulbs, it can also help disguise the scent of the fresh bulbs.
 You might also try laying down aluminum foil.

 - Give them their own food.
 Although a disputed method, as this may end up attracting more, giving in to the little guys might just be an option.
 If you’ve got a large area, make them their own feeding ground that is well away from your garden beds.
 Use a squirrel feeder to feed them their own sunflower seeds, peanuts, and feed corn.
 Some gardeners go so far as to plant extra tomatoes to keep them satisfied and away from theirs.
 You may want to include some of the other squirrel deterrent methods above around bird feeders and garden beds, just in case.